1300 088 065

 So when you’re financing, you might make an offer that is subject to, say, 14 days for finance.
 The bank will approve your loan and put a condition on your finance approval to say that your existing home must settle simultaneously with the new home.
 There can be a big risk here because everything can fall over if you can’t sell your house in that time.

-So, when you’re making offers to purchase a property, your solicitor will recommend putting a sunset clause in place.
-The sunset clause protects you and says that your purchase is subject to your existing property settling.
-Since the market is very competitive, we’re seeing a troubling trend where buyers are waiving their sunset clause.
+So, when you’re making offers to purchase a property, your solicitor will recommend putting a subject to sale clause in place.
+This clause protects you and says that your purchase is subject to your existing property settling.
+Since the market is very competitive, we’re seeing a troubling trend where buyers are waiving their subject to sale clause.

 So they’re going in to purchase a property and saying we don’t have any conditions or requirements to sell our existing home.
 They’re running the gauntlet to make sure that they sell their property on or before the purchase happens.
 As we said, this is a serious risk because if you don’t sell your property before your purchase happens, the bank will not fund you the loan.